In The Guide

 It goes from a crib, to a toddler bed, to a day bed, to a full-size bed.
-It comes with the required rail to turn it into a toddler bed, but the full-sized bed rail comes separate.
+It comes with the required rail to turn it into a toddler bed, but the full-sized bed rail comes separately.

 What’s great is that while this crib is pretty average in price, I think it competes well with those in the $400+ range!
-You might be a little nervous ordering it because it’s so cheap, but it really is a great crib, and most parents who buy it agree.
+You might be a little nervous ordering it because it’s so cheap, but it really is a great crib and most parents who buy it agree.

 It really is a nice, solid, safe and sturdy crib, plus it converts into a bed later.
 I have to reiterate that: it’s solid.
 Surprisingly so, especially compared to other cribs.

 Plus it’s absolutely gorgeous.
 It’s made with real wood, not processed stuff.
-Unfortunately, coming with that territory sometimes means small dings in the material, but usually they’re not very noticeable.
+Unfortunately, coming with that territory sometimes means small dings in the material, but usually, they’re not very noticeable.